Optimizing Context-Enhanced Relational Joins: Conclusion

-Machine learning for databases has been a topic of research where structural components of DBMS get enhanced using findings from the ML community.
+\textbf{Machine Learning for Databases} has been a research topic where DBMS's structural components get enhanced using ML community findings.
 Learned indexes~\cite{DBLP:conf/sigmod/KraskaBCDP18} avoid data structure traversal by learning the data distribution information and optimizing data access.
 From a systems perspective, using tensor processing frameworks for traditional relational processing has also recently been proposed~\cite{DBLP:journals/corr/abs-2211-02753}.

-Our approach is similar as we propose using ML embedding models to provide context to data traditionally opaque to relational DBMS.
-We propose a general framework for extending and analyzing relational operators using novel model-database interactions.
+Our approach is similar as we propose using ML embedding models to provide context to data traditionally opaque to relational DBMS, \Rone{while broadening the analysis and application scope of traditional analytics with novel model-relational interactions compatible with the relational model.}